Activities · Last updated 2 June 2026

 Gibraltar with Kids: Family-Friendly Activities and Days Out

-Whether you are visiting on a day trip or staying for a few days, this guide covers every family-friendly activity worth your time.
-Practical tips included, because travelling with kids means you need to know where to park, when to go, and what shoes to wear.
+Whether you are on a day trip or staying a few nights, this guide covers every family-friendly activity worth your time, with practical tips on timing, access, and what to watch out for when travelling with kids.

 Can You See Wild Monkeys in Gibraltar with Kids?

-Yes, and it will probably be the highlight of the whole trip.
-Gibraltar is home to around 300 Barbary macaques, the only wild monkey population in Europe.
-You will find them roaming freely across the Upper Rock Nature Reserve, especially at the Apes' Den viewing area halfway up the Rock.
+Yes, and for most children it is the undisputed highlight of the trip.
+Gibraltar is home to around 230 to 300 Barbary macaques, the only wild primate population in Europe outside captivity.
+They roam freely across the Upper Rock Nature Reserve, and the best place to see them up close is the Apes' Den near Queen's Gate.

-Kids absolutely love them.
-The macaques are curious, photogenic, and completely unbothered by visitors.
-You will get close enough for incredible photos without even trying.
+Kids tend to be completely transfixed.
+The macaques are bold, curious, and unbothered by visitors.
+You will get close enough for proper photos without any effort.

 Practical tips:

-- Do NOT feed the monkeys.
-It is illegal and carries a fine.
-They can also snatch food, bags, and sunglasses, so keep everything zipped up and secured.
+• Do NOT feed the monkeys.
+It is illegal and carries a fine of around £4,000.
+They will also raid bags, steal sunglasses, and grab anything food-scented, so keep everything zipped tight and secured.

-- Mornings are best, before the tour groups arrive.
-Aim for 9:30am when the reserve opens.
+• Morning visits are best, before the tour groups arrive.
+Aim for around 9:30am.

 Is St Michael's Cave Worth Visiting with Children?

-The cave is included in your Nature Reserve ticket, so there is no extra cost.
-It takes about 20 to 30 minutes to walk through, and the path is paved with handrails, making it manageable for families with pushchairs (though carrying is easier for the steeper bits).
+Entry is included in your Nature Reserve ticket with no extra charge.
+The walk-through takes about 20 to 30 minutes, and the path is paved with handrails, making it manageable for most families.
+A baby carrier is easier than a pushchair on the steeper sections.

 Practical tips:

-- The cave sometimes hosts concerts and events inside the main chamber, so check the schedule if you want to combine culture with sightseeing.
+• The cave hosts concerts and events in its main chamber.
+Check the schedule if you want a cultural experience alongside the sightseeing.

 What About the Cable Car?
-Is It Good for Families?
+Is It Currently Running?

 Practical tips: